 Look at their social media profile

-Some people still display their email address along with the rest of their social media information, especially if they use it for work.
+Some people still display their email addresses and the rest of their social media information, especially if they use it for work.

 If you know the hiring manager’s name and company, you can use that information to perform a quick search on relevant social media to see if you can find their email address.

-However, keep in mind that their social media may only have their personal email address.
-If the email address isn’t hosted by a company website, you may want to message them on social media to ask for the correct email address instead.
+However, remember that their social media may only have their personal email address.
+If a company website doesn’t host the email address, you may want to message them on social media to ask for the correct email address instead.

 Check their LinkedIn profile